How to Cook Pumpkin – ever wondered how to cook a fresh pumpkin and make your own homemade pumpkin puree? It’s easy!

 How To Store It

 It’s simple to store.
-Cube the cooked pumpkin and store in mason jars in the fridge for up to a week.
+Cooked pumpkin will last in the fridge for up to a week.

 Can you freeze it?
 Absolutely, scoop the cooled puree into freezer bags, leaving two inches for expansion.
 It should keep in a deep freezer for up to one year.